sieve-project/sieve/docs/demo.md

 ### How is the time-travel config generated?
 The biggest challenge to generate the above time-travel config is to find out the appropriate timing for injecting pause/restart.

-As mentioned above, Sonar has a learning phase to infer the causality between events triggering `reconcile()` and side effects (resource creation/update/deletion) issued during `reconcile()`, and Sonar then picks each potentially causal-related <event, side effect> pair to decide the timing.
+As mentioned above, Sieve has a learning phase to infer the causality between events triggering `reconcile()` and side effects (resource creation/update/deletion) issued during `reconcile()`, and Sieve then picks each potentially causal-related <event, side effect> pair to decide the timing.

 To do so, run:
 ```